connorburtonn/Cyber-Security-Portfolio/README.md

-# Cyber-Security-Portfolio - Simulated Enterprise Environment
+# Cyber Security Portfolio - Simulated Enterprise Environment
 **Overview:**

 This repositary documents a simulated cybersecurity programme for a fictional organisation (Northbridge Ltd).